neolfi/calendar-maker/README.md

 The `calendar-maker` is small tool to generate printable weekly calendar with custom photos, messages etc.

-The engine is implemented with Node.js and it generates LaTeX file which is then translated to PDF.
+The engine is implemented in Node.js and it generates LaTeX file which is then translated to PDF.
 There are bunch of LaTeX packages used and there are page templates used by engine.